3DGenomes/TADbit/doc/source/tutorial_3d_model.rst

     {0: [57, 39, 70, 43, 63, 44, 42, 12, 9, 0, 15, 30, 62, 17, 8, 28, 75, 35, 38, 56, 34, 54, 36, 40, 73, 1, 45, 59, 14, 64, 58, 55, 53, 51, 27, 2], 1: [50, 41, 88, 84, 77, 89, 61, 67, 94, 81, 79, 46, 82, 47, 71, 68, 48, 60, 66, 95], 2: [3, 76, 22, 5, 4, 65, 13, 23, 7, 83, 78, 21, 24], 3: [29, 33, 32, 37, 25, 20], 4: [80, 86, 87, 74, 69, 72], 5: [98, 91, 85, 93], 6: [10, 11, 16, 6], 7: [97, 92, 99], 8: [90, 96], 9: [52, 49], 10: [19, 18], 11: [31, 26]}

-Once a cluster is generated, one can plot it for easy visualization.
-The "y" axis of the plot shows the IMP Objective function.
-One would expect that the largest cluster (the one numbered with a "0") has the lowest IMP Objective function.
+Generated clusters can be plotted for ease of visualization.
+The "y" axis of the plot shows the IMP objective function.
+The largest cluster (the one numbered with a "0") is expected to have the lowest IMP objective function:

 ******
      NEED TO SAVE THE CLUSTERING AND DENDOGRAM DATA INTO A FILE. => format? always or on demand?